 Magnum Earns its Stars

-Because of its comparative roughness, I thought about downgrading Magnum's overall rating to 3 stars, but it occupies such an important place in coaster history, it easily earns another half of a star.
+Because of its comparative roughness, Magnum can't really compare to some of the more refined hypercoasters that followed it such as Apollo's Chariot at Busch Gardens Williamsburg and Mako at SeaWorld Orlando.
+But there is no denying that it occupies an important place in coaster history.
 There would be no silky smooth hypercoasters were it not for the pioneering Magnum.